vanheeringen-lab/gimmemotifs/docs/reference.rst

 Input formats
 -------------

-Most tools in this section take a file in PWM format as input.
+Most tools in this section take a file in PFM format as input.
 This is actually a file with Position Specific Scoring Matrices (PSSMs) containing *frequencies*.
 It looks like this: